-A short series on things presumably found at border crossings, security gates, police raids, concert venues and airports.
+A short series on things presumably found at airports, border crossings, security gates, concert venues and in police raids.